Amalfi Coast Travel Guide

 The rugged southern shore dividing the Bay of Naples from the Gulf of Salerno is a restful and picturesque area.
 Miniature towns shelter in precipitous coastal ravines and tranquil seas calmly lap the shores of quiet pebbled beaches.
 The Amalfi Coast is a great relaxation spot from which to enjoy coastal Italian culture.

-Stretching between the towns of Postiano and Vietri sul Mare, near Salerno, the area is renowned for its breathtaking scenery and towering mountain cliffs that plunge into the Mediterranean Sea.
+Stretching between the towns of Positano and Vietri sul Mare, near Salerno, the area is renowned for its breathtaking scenery and towering mountain cliffs that plunge into the Mediterranean Sea.
 Precariously perched and threatening to tipple into the sea, the small town of Positano is a great attraction for tourists with its cluster of multi-coloured houses and remarkable setting.
 A cliffside stairway provides the perfect vantage-point from which to admire its glorious sea vistas.

 Four miles (6km) down the coast is the quaint town of Praiano, framed by caves, castles and sharp cliffs.
 A stroll from here towards Amalfi will take you to a ramp leading to Marina di Praia, a 400-year-old fishing village nestled in the embrace of a tiny ravine.
-Another notable stop between Praiano and Amalfi is the Grotto dello Smeraldo.
+Another notable stop between Praiano and Amalfi is the Grotta dello Smeraldo.

 Further down the coast is Minori, notable for its lemon exports, a gentle place with villas and beaches to explore.
 The quiet town of Ravello retains the charm prized by Bocaccio who dedicated part of his famous work, the Decameron, to the town.
 The coastal road that twists its way between the rocks affords glimpses of small villages, bays and inlets, and a journey along this southern route will take travellers to towns of worldwide fame as well as to lesser-known spots of equally enchanting beauty.